fcathala/fabPack/docs/README.md

 To run fabAnt you must have the following installed on your computer:

 * [Java](https://www.azul.com/downloads/zulu-community/?package=jdk) ~ Attention [Oracle](https://www.oracle.com/uk/downloads/licenses/javase-license1.html) JDK is not Open Source any more.
-There are some ways around it but the best is to change sowftare altogether and go with [Azul](https://www.azul.com/products/zulu-enterprise/jdk-comparison-matrix/) for instance.
+There are some ways around it but the best is to change sowftare altogether and go with [Azul](https://www.azul.com/products/zulu-enterprise/jdk-comparison-matrix/) for instance which is Salesforce's recommended Java Client for the Data Loader as well...
 * [Ant](https://ant.apache.org/manual/install.html)
 * [Salesforce toolkit for Ant](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/forcemigrationtool_install.htm)
 * [fabAnt](https://github.com/fcathala/fabAnt/archive/master.zip) ~ Download both the PC and Mac versions

 ## Project Configuration

-In the first versions (v1.x) I was trying to limit the installation of a single Salesforce Toolkit per computer (as there is a single install of Java or Ant).
-In the following version I have changed this architecture to come bak to something simpler to use.
-An install is now **Project Centric** and within a **Project** each folders must represent a pair of source and destination orgs.
-Example for a 4 orgs structure, you would have to configure your folders this way:
+In the first versions (v1.x) I was trying to limit the number of installation to a single Salesforce Toolkit per computer (as there is a single install of Java or Ant).
+In the following versions, I have changed this architecture to come bak to something simpler to use.
+As a result there will be quite a few duplicates but Salesforce manages old versions quite well, so no need to be stressed about that.
+An install is now **Project Centric** and within a **Project** each folder must represent a pair of source and destination orgs.
+Example for a 3 orgs structure, you would have to configure your folders this way:

 ```
-C:\USERS\<YOUR_NAME>\<PROJECT_NAME>\DEV-QA (~ PC or MAC)
+C:\USERS\<YOUR_NAME>\<PROJECT_NAME>\DEV-QA
 │   │   fabAnt.cmd
-│   │
 │   ├───jar
 │   │       ant-salesforce.jar
-│   │
 │   └───lib
 │           deployCode.cmd
 │           deployCodeCheckOnly.cmd